How to Write a Mission Statement + 10 Great Examples

-What is it about certain brands that keep us coming back?
+Why is an effective mission statement so valuable?
+It’s worth taking a minute to ask what it is about certain brands that keep us coming back.
 What is it about them that makes us spend more time, money, or effort over other options?
 Is it the price?
 Maybe the convenience?
 Or is it something more?

 The brands and businesses that we really connect with do more than just supply a product or service.
 They showcase a purpose, a mission that we can get behind.
 This can be displayed in how they interact with customers, the organizations and communities they support, and even the way they develop their products.